allegro/allegro.tech/_posts/2020-08-10-testing-react-applications.md

 In my opinion, testing is so important because:

-* for well-tested applications, the chances are great, that the developer will fix any bugs before users encounter them,
+* for well-tested applications, the chances are great, that the developer will fix any bugs before pushing to the repository,
-* having many tests makes it easier to change the code.
-When the developer changes existing code, he immediately knows if the application is still working properly.
+* having many well-written tests makes it easier for the developer to change the code, because he immediately knows if the application is still working properly,
+* we can say that tests are also documentation - and what is even better, such a documentation is always up to date, because when code is changed and test fails we have to update this test.

 While testing React components may seem complicated at first, the sooner we start learning the easier it will be to do it well over time and with little effort.